drshahizan/research-design/exercise/mcq/mcq5.md

     - c) Collecting the data
     - d) Analyzing the data

-2.**Which of the following is not a database typically used in a systematic literature review in computer science?
+2. Which of the following is not a database typically used in a systematic literature review in computer science?
     - a) PubMed
     - b) IEEE Xplore
     - c) ACM Digital Library